elijahchurch/AnimalShelter.Solution/README.md

 <br>

 * DELETE http://localhost:5000/shelterapi/v1/cats/{id}
---> Deletes a cat entry from the database. {id} as a variable stand in for the ID of the cat in the databse and is added to the end of the URL.
+--> Deletes a cat entry from the database. {id} is a variable stand in for the ID of the cat in the databse and is added to the end of the URL.

 With version 2.0, query string parameters can be added to the end of a GET request for either dogs or cats to have a more specified search.
 A single query can be made by adding a ? to the end of a get request with the paramater name set equal to your search query.
 Multiple parameters can be added at once by putting a & between each paramater.<br>
 An example of a single parameter query: GET http://localhost:5000/shelterapi/v2/cats?name=Garfield<br>